Edwin Edwards: Second comeback: Edwards vs. Duke, 1991

-As the 1991 governor's race drew near, many of Edwards' friends encouraged him to abandon his planned comeback, believing that he had no chance to win.
-After Edwards' loss in 1987, Lanny Keller, a journalist for the defunct Shreveport Journal wrote that the only way Edwin Edwards could ever be elected again was to run against Adolf Hitler.
-These words turned out to be shockingly prophetic, since after the 1991 primary Edwards discovered his runoff opponent to be former Grand Wizard of the Knights of the Ku Klux Klan, David Duke.
-Edwards received 34 percent of the vote while Duke received 32 percent.
-Governor Roemer placed third, 80,000 votes behind Duke.
+As the 1991 governor's race drew near, many of Edwards' friends encouraged him to abandon his planned comeback, believing he had no chance of winning.
+After Edwards' loss in 1987, journalist Lanny Keller wrote that the only way Edwin Edwards could ever be elected again was to run against Adolf Hitler.
+Edwards' runoff opponent would be former Grand Wizard of the Ku Klux Klan, David Duke.

-The runoff between an avowed white supremacist and a former governor who was corrupt but was also perceived as minority-friendly, gained national attention.
-Support for Edwards grew in between the primary and the runoff.
-Louisiana Coalition against Racism and Nazism, an interest group, appeared on the landscape to challenge Duke, with its leadership including longtime Treen supporter Beth Rickey, a member of the Louisiana Republican State Central Committee from New Orleans.
+The runoff between an avowed white supremacist and a suspected felon gained national attention.
+The Louisiana Coalition against Racism and Nazism was formed to challenge Duke, with its leadership including longtime Treen supporter Beth Rickey, a member of the Louisiana Republican State Central Committee from New Orleans.
 The coalition revealed through a recording of Duke at a White Nationalist conference that he was still involved in Ku Klux Klan activities.

-Faced with the alternative of Duke, many who were otherwise lukewarm for Edwards found him looking ever better.
-Edwards found himself receiving endorsements from Treen and Roemer; even Republican President George H. W. Bush urged that Edwards, the Democrat, be elected over Duke.
-A popular bumper sticker urging support for Edwards (although clearly not produced by his campaign) read "Vote For the Crook.
+Edwards found himself receiving endorsements from notable Republican politicians including Treen, Roemer, and even president George H. W. Bush.
+A popular bumper sticker urging support for Edwards read "Vote For the Crook.
 It's Important."
 Another read "Vote for the Lizard, not the Wizard."
-Edwards said that this would be his final term as governor and that he cared about leaving a good legacy, which made many hope that the corruption of his previous administrations would not be repeated.
-Edwards won by a wide margin.
-Continuing his artful use of humor to deflate an opponent, and referring to his considerable reputation as a ladies' man, Edwards said of Duke that "the only thing we have in common is that we both have been wizards beneath the sheets."
-He also feigned concern for Duke's health due to smoke inhalation "because he's around so many burning crosses" and when a reporter asked Edwards what he needed to do to triumph over Duke, Edwards replied "stay alive".
-On election day, Edwards defeated Duke in a landslide, 61 to 39 percent, a margin of nearly 400,000 votes.
+Edwards said of Duke that "the only thing we have in common is that we both have been wizards beneath the sheets" and feigned concern for Duke's health due to smoke inhalation "because he's around so many burning crosses".
+When a reporter asked Edwards what he needed to do to triumph over Duke, Edwards replied "stay alive".
+On election day, Edwards defeated Duke in a landslide, 61% to 39%, a margin of nearly 400,000 votes, in an election that saw record breaking turnout.
+His margin of victory over Duke was also noticeably higher than the margin Louisiana U.S. Senator J. Bennett Johnston achieved over Duke in the 1990 Democratic primary for the Senate.